Dr Andrew Foey

 “Cytokine regulation in chronic inflammation: role of T cell/macrophage contact-dependent interactions and mechanism of macrophage differentiation.”
 Infection and Immunity Seminar Series, Institute of Child Health, UCL, London, 10th June 2003.

 "Macrophage differentiation and cytokine regulation."
-Joint presentation with Prof. Fionula Brennan.
+Joint presentation with Professor Fionula Brennan.
 Cytokines and Vascular Biology Meeting, Kennedy Institute of Rheumatology, London, 9th December 2002.

 “ Cytokine-stimulated T cells induce IL-10 production by M-CSF-primed monocytes in a PI3K-dependent manner similar to that of RA-SMCs.”
 3rd International IL-10 Workshop on IL-10, Berlin, 4th-7th April 2001.